HL7/fhir-saner/fsh/ig-data/input/pagecontent/measure_group_covid19_patients.md

 ```
 NOTE: Some lab results may be reported in a panel form using observation.component.code and observation.component.value.
 To query for lab
 results using this form, change code and value-concept in the query above to component-code and component-value-concept respectively.
 To query
-for both, add a third iff() statement which includes both.
+for both, add a third iif() statement which includes both.
 It is not included in this example simply for brevity.

 The last section of the expression requires some explanation.
 ```